Envision Energy to Provide 83.9MW of Battery Energy Storage Systems in Partnership with Harmony Energy in the UK

 Credit: Harmony Energy

-, a Chinese multinational corporation, has announced a strategic partnership with the 's Harmony Energy Income Trust to provide systems (BESS) for power plant projects in Wormald Green and Hawthorn Pit.
-The liquid-cooled energy storage systems developed by Envision Energy will enable time-shifting of energy, capacity services, and frequency regulation services.
+, a Chinese multinational corporation, has announced a strategic partnership with the UK's Harmony Energy Income Trust to provide systems (BESS) for power plant projects in Wormald Green and Hawthorn Pit.
+The liquid-cooled energy storage systems developed by Energy will enable time-shifting of energy, capacity services, and frequency regulation services.

 Harmony Energy Income Trust currently operates 109MW/218MWh of BESS in the UK, with a further 286.4MW/572.8MWh under construction.
 The company's asset value grew by 24.84% to £257.8 million in its first full year since the IPO, with demand for storage assets surging in Britain.
-To acquire and construct its first pipeline of projects, Harmony Energy secured a debt finance facility of up to £60 million from NatWest, which included an accordion for a further £70 million.
+To acquire and construct its first pipeline of projects, Harmony Energy secured a debt facility of up to £60 million from NatWest, which included an accordion for a further £70 million.

 See also: TagEnergy and Harmony Energy's Joint Venture Completes 50MW Energy Storage System in Luton, England